An0n3m0us/Minetest-AppImages/README.md

 AppImages for Minetest dev builds in 32 bit[^1] and 64bit!
 Both client and server are in the same executable.

 Tested on fresh installations from the oldest releases to the newest releases tested:
-(All of the releases in between should work too)

 · Ubuntu (Xenial 16.04, Kudu 22.10)